 Citizens of the World

 Salemites were so worldly, in a good sense of the word, that they wanted to share this wealth of knowledge.
 Foreigners thought Salem WAS America because more men & women from Salem sailed all over the world than from any other cities in the 1800’s.
-Salem was the home base where everything was returned and stored.
-Salem’s stewardship of all of these items is also an integral part of Salem’s history.
+Salem was the home base where all the exotic goods was returned and stored.
+Worldly Salemites also brought back their knowledge in written journals and ship logs.
+Their stewardship of all of these items is also an integral part of Salem’s history.
 Excerpts from the book Salem-Place, Myth, and Memory, tells of their exploits.

 Pg.
 107 “The records kept in the Essex Institute reminded Salem that it had once had an intimate acquaintance with the wider world, and had flourished in it.”

 Pg.
 110 “The long voyages and extended stays required in maritime commerce meant that Salem would be not only a place transformed by contact with the East, but also a place transferred.
 One could find Salem men and women in the most far flung regions during these years, freighting bits of Salem life on virtually every sea and to every port.
 Salemites, it seemed, were everywhere.”

 Pg.
 112 “Harriet Low’s journal is as poignant, noting of her departure, “I left home at 5 o’clock with feelings not to be described… She had begun her journal to maintain a vicarious bond with the Salem she left behind.”